-• If the worker (public or private) breastfeeds her child, she may interrupt her daily work for that purpose, and has a choice between 2 half hour periods or a period of 1 hour.
+• If the worker (public or private) breastfeeds her child, she may interrupt her daily work for that purpose, and has a choice between two 30 minute periods or one period of 1 hour.
 This time is counted as employment.
 Her doctor is responsible for determining the duration of these breastfeeding breaks, which may be extended for up to 2 years.
-Workers are required to present a doctor's certificate to their employer with whom they need to agree on how and when they will use the 1 hour reduction of the working day.
+Workers are required to present a doctor's certificate to their employer with whom they need to agree on how and when they will use the 1-hour reduction of the working day.